James Stanhope, 1st Earl Stanhope: Background and education

 Stanhope was born in Paris in 1673, the eldest of the seven children of Alexander Stanhope (1638–1707), and his wife Katherine (died 1718), the daughter and co-heir of Arnold Burghill, of Thinghall Parva, Withington, Herefordshire, by his second wife Grizell, co-heir of John Prise of Ocle Pyrchard, Herefordshire.
 He was educated at Eton College and at Trinity College, Oxford, where he matriculated in May 1688.

 Stanhope accompanied his father, then English Ambassador to Madrid, to Spain in 1690, and obtained some knowledge of that country which was very useful to him in later life.

 A little later he went to Italy where, as afterwards in Flanders, he served as a volunteer against France, and in 1695 he secured a commission in the English army.
 In 1701 Stanhope entered the House of Commons, but he continued his career as a soldier and was in Spain and Portugal during the earlier stages of the War of the Spanish Succession.

-Spanish Campaigns
+Spanish campaigns

-Cadiz
+Cádiz

 During the opening stages of the war he was in Ireland on recruiting duty.
-He desperately sought a chance of combat, and was given permission to accompany the Duke of Ormonde's expedition to Cadiz.
-The attempt to capture Cadiz failed, but the expedition enjoyed success on the return journey at the Battle of Vigo Bay.
+He desperately sought a chance of combat, and was given permission to accompany the Duke of Ormonde's expedition to Cádiz.
+The attempt to capture Cádiz failed, but the expedition enjoyed success on the return journey at the Battle of Vigo Bay.